External Payment Types

 if (room == null && cardTrack == null)

-// Get order using API by ID via IOperationService.
+// Get the order using the API by id through IOperationService.

 var order = PluginContext.Operations.TryGetOrderById(orderId.Value);

-// Running random methods.
-For example, effecting payment in some hotelSystem which would return the guest name if the payment is accepted and null, if the payment is declined.
+// Execute arbitrary methods.
+For example, process payment in some hotelSystem, which will return the guest's name if the payment is "accepted" and null if the payment is declined.

 var guestName = hotelSystem.ProcessPaymentOnGuest(cardTrack, room, order?.Number, transactionId, sum);